If you feel like everyone around you is starting a podcast, well, you’re not alone.

-Also worth noting, it is unable to run VST plugins.
+Also worth noting, it is unable to run VST plug-ins.

-Compatibility: Windows, Linux, macOS
+Price: Free Compatibility: Windows, Linux, macOS

 Audacity is one of the more popular editing apps for podcasts because of its ease of use, adaptability to any OS, and its open-source nature.

 The vast library of editing tools provides you with an array of options.
 You can easily overlay audio files in the software, mixing as many sounds as you like.
 Its noise reduction is one of the best in the industry.

 You can record in 16-bit, 24-bit, or 32-bit, depending on what you want.
 You can also export your edited file in any audio file format you like.

 It can run on any operating system, making it a good fit for beginners and those who switch between different devices with different operating systems.
 Its features are easier to master than the others mentioned above, and there are tutorials online that can help you do that in no time.

 And of course it has one other critical benefit – it’s cost!
 If you need free podcast recording software without compromising quality then it’s a perfect choice.